-- Disable the radio on the Pari Master. - Use separate devices for Pari Master and Mobility Master. - Move users from Pari Master to another Master.
+- Disable the radio on the Pari Master. - · Use separate devices for Pari Master and Mobility Master. - · Move users from Pari Master to another Master . - Many synchronization regions (> 64) can have a negative impact on performance and should not be used in conjunction with other memory intensive features like the use of Mobility Master.

-14. Related Documents
+14 Related Documents